basnijholt/nijho.lt/content/post/btrfs-to-zfs/index.md

 You have a backup, and you have hope.

 Question 4 was no better.
-Because the PC was my only btrfs machine, it could not join the ZFS snapshot replication the rest of the fleet uses, so its off-site backups relied entirely on restic. restic is file-based: every run walks the whole tree to find changes, essentially an rsync over every single file.
+Because the PC was my only btrfs machine, it could not join the ZFS snapshot replication the rest of the fleet uses, so its backups relied entirely on restic pushing to the NAS.
+Off-machine, note, but not off-site; question 2 turned out to apply to locations too, and closing that gap is its own project. restic is file-based: every run visits the metadata of every single file to find what changed.
 On this machine that meant close to a hundred million files per scan, which turned out to include some 600 GB of git worktrees stuffed with virtual environments and `node_modules`.
 Each run took about an hour and a half, even when almost nothing had changed.